What I learned from the book Designing Data-Intensive Applications

 Troubles with Distributed Systems

-One of the chapters I found especially valuable addresses the common problems that can be observed in distributed systems.
+One of the chapters I found especially valuable addresses common problems in distributed systems.
 We know that distributed systems promise scalability, reliability, and high availability; however, anyone who has built one also knows they have many challenges.

 Kleppmann calls this out directly: unlike single-node systems (which typically either work entirely or fail), distributed systems can experience partial failures, where parts of the system break while the rest continue to work, often unpredictably.